connervieira/Assassin/CONFIGURATION.md

 This section of configuration values will effect Assassin's general operation.

+- `active_config_refresh`
+    - This setting determines whether or not Assassin will refresh the configuration file every cycle.
+    - Activating this setting can easily cause fatal errors, so it should only be used for testing.
 - `gps_enabled`
     - This setting is used to globally enable and disable GPS functionality throughout Assassin.
 - `gps_demo_mode`